88-degrees/Book-of-Changes/appendix02s2.md

 The action of the hexagram should culminate and end in line 5.
 But the subject of it has not made brilliant attainment in the firmness and correctness by which the love of pleasure should be controlled.

 <a id="fn_248"/>[341:LIX](#fr_248) The 'in accordance with this' must be equivalent to -- 'to remedy the state of things thus symbolised.'
 What follows certainly p.
 342 amounts to this, that the ancient kings considered the services of religion, sincerely and earnestly attended to, as calculated to counteract the tendency to mutual alienation and selfishness in the minds of men.
 How they operated to have this beneficial effect we are not told.
 Nor is it easy to account, for the extension of what is said in the Text about the establishment of the ancestral temple to the presentation also of offerings to God.
-Probably the writer had the same idea in his mind as in the Great Symbolism of hexagram 16 [**䷏**](e8b1abyu.md), q. v.
+Probably the writer had the same idea in his mind as in [the Great Symbolism](https://ctext.org/dictionary.pl?if=en&id=25285) of [hexagram 16 ䷏](e8b1abyu.md).

 'The natural course' pursued by the subject of line 1 is, probably, that required by the time.